 In 2007, way too late for film photography in general, I purchased a "new" camera, a used Hasselblad XPan.
 It opened the world around me in a completely new format, pretty literally.
 The world widened.

 The picture gallery changed, too.
-The old content has left the landing page and since been awaiting the complete removal.
+The old content has left the home page and been since awaiting the complete removal.
 The page template was updated to become more visual.
 Verbose descriptions accompanying the images went away.
-The visitors came – and stayed.
-The site has already attracted well over 100,000 of them.
+Historic maps on front pages became interactive.